 Serverless compute plane networking

-This guide introduces tools to secure network access between the compute resources in the Databricks serverless compute plane and customer resources.
-To learn more about the control plane and the serverless compute plane, see Databricks architecture overview.
+This page introduces tools to secure network access between the compute resources in the Databricks serverless compute plane and customer resources.
+To learn more about the control plane and the serverless compute plane, see Networking security architecture.

-To learn more about classic compute and serverless compute, see Types of compute.
+To learn more about classic compute and serverless compute, see Compute.

 Serverless compute plane networking overview